alineayumi/ft_server/README.md

 Once your container is running, access it on your browser at ```https://localhost/```

 #### Autoindex off
-If the autoindex is turned off, you will see a tree with the directories of your server:
+If the autoindex is turned off, you will see this page:
 ![root_autoindexoff](imgs/root_autoindexoff.png)

 #### Autoindex on